edersoncorbari/spark-nasa-log/README.md

 ## Requirements

-It is necessary to install Spark in your environment, the test was done in a virtual machine with Ubuntu 16.04 following the tutorial below:
+It is necessary to install Spark in your environment, the test was done in a virtual machine with [Ubuntu](https://www.ubuntu.com/) 16.04 LTS following the tutorial below:

 * [Setting up Apache Spark](https://www.inertia7.com/projects/36);